Yomna-Abdelmegeed/notes-app/README.md

 - 🧩 **Bloc & Cubit** for effective state management in Flutter.
 - 🎨 **Custom UI components** and how to handle dynamic color updates.
 - 💾 **Data persistence**, validation, and model-driven architecture.

 ---

+## 🎯 Future Improvements

+- 🔍 **Search and Filter Notes**
+  Add functionality to quickly find notes by title, content, or color.

+- 🔔 **Notifications for Reminders**
+  Let users set reminders for important notes with local notifications.

+---